InterestingLab/seatunnel-docs/en/quick-start.md

 Hello World, Gary
 ```

-The output of Waterdrop is:
+The output of seatunnel is:

 ```
 +-----------------+-----------+----+